mehradmrt/P_Orchard_Data_Analysis/README.md

 ## Cite this work

-The manuscript is currently under review.
-The preprint is available through:

 `Mortazavi, M., Carpin, S., Toudeshki, A., & Ehsani, R. (2025).
 A practical data-driven approach for precise stem water potential monitoring in pistachio and almond orchards using supervised machine learning algorithms.
 Computers and Electronics in Agriculture, 231, 110004.`